exercism/ruby/exercises/concept/log-line-parser/.docs/introduction.md

 Like everything in Ruby, a `String` is an object.
 Strings are made up of an arbitrary sequence of bytes (normally characters) and are initialized and manipulated like any other object.
 In fact, one of the most useful things about Ruby is the numerous methods that can be called on strings (and other objects) to save you a lot of time writing code.
-In this method we're going to explore and play with some of those helper methods.
+In this method we are going to explore and play with some of those helper methods.

 ## Creating a string.

 Although you can use `String.new(...)` to create a string, it is much more common to use a literal.
-There are lots of different literals you can use - but the split into two categories: those that allow interpolation and those that don't.
+There are lots of different literals you can use - and they split into two categories: those that allow interpolation and those that don't.

 The most common literals are single and double quotes (`'...'` and `"..."`).
 Single quotes do not allow interpolation, whereas double quotes do.
 Interpolation is where one string is included in another using the `#{}` syntax.

 ```